-As important as exercise may be, your children still need to get plenty of rest.
+As important as exercise maybe, your children still need to get plenty of rest.
 It may seem as though the most intelligent of us stay up all night studying and learning, but this simply isn’t true.
 For a healthy body and mind, we need to recharge.
-For younger children and babies especially, sleep boosts ability to learn and increases attention span.
+For younger children and babies especially, sleep boosts the ability to learn and increases attention span.
 Setting a bedtime for your children can ensure that they get the eight hours of sleep each night they need to be happy and healthy.

 *This is a collaborative post.
 For further information please refer to my disclosure page.

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.